crissyshan/Soviet-Rock-Songs/Meeting_notes/notes06.md

 ## Updates:
 - Misha found a book with every chart of hits from the Soviet Union
-   - Two charts matter: Komsomolskaya Pravda and Song of the Year
+   - Two charts matter: Komsomolskaya Pravda (reader choice) and Song of the Year (party choice)

 ## Practical considerations: